discord-php/DiscordPHP/README.md

 ### Installing DiscordPHP

 DiscordPHP is installed using [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
-We require a minimum PHP version of PHP 5.5.9, however it is reccomended that you use PHP 7.
+We require a minimum PHP version of PHP 5.5.9, however it is recommended that you use PHP 7.
 PHP 5.x support **will** be removed in the future.

 This library has not been tested with HHVM.